phluid61/internet-drafts/file-scheme/draft.md

 Counter-example: ambiguous file URI:

 ~~~~~~~~~~
-| File URI, in any ASCII-compatible document:
+| Percent-encoded file URI, in any ASCII-compatible document:
 |    "file:///%E3%81%A1"
 |
 | Possible interpretations of the file name, depending on the